alexwlchan/alexwlchan.net/src/_drafts/a-python-function-to-ignore-a-path-in-git.md

         exclude_file.write(path_to_ignore + "\n")
 ```

+Inside the script, I call this function to add downloaded paths to `.git/info/exclude`.

-Hopefully the comments mean you can follow this function.
+Hopefully the comments mean you can see how this function works.
 There are a couple of Git features it's using that are worth highlighting:

 *   **If you want to get the root of a repo, use [`git rev-parse --show-toplevel`](https://git-scm.com/docs/git-rev-parse#Documentation/git-rev-parse.txt---show-toplevel).**